IABTechLab/uid2docs/api/v2/guides/publisher-client-side.md

 >IMPORTANT: The SDK currently stores tokens in first-party cookies.
 Since implementation details like this may change in the future, to avoid potential issues, be sure to rely on the [Client-Side JavaScript SDK APIs](../sdks/client-side-identity.md#api-reference) for your identity management.

-For integration scenarios for app developers and CTV broadcasters that do not use the [Client-Side JavaScript SDK (v2)](../sdks/client-side-identity.md), see [Server-Only Integration Guide](custom-publisher-integration.md).
+For integration scenarios for publishers that do not use the [Client-Side JavaScript SDK (v2)](../sdks/client-side-identity.md), see [Server-Only Integration Guide](custom-publisher-integration.md).

 >NOTE: If you are using Google Ad Manager and want to use the secure signals feature, first follow the steps in this guide and then follow the additional steps in the [Google Ad Manager Secure Signals Integration Guide](google-ss-integration.md).